-· Microtubules are composed of dimers of the protein tubulin, and can lengthen and shorten.
-Cilia and flagella both have a characteristic 9 + 2 pattern of microtubules.
+- Microtubules are composed of dimers of the protein tubulin, and can lengthen and shorten - Eukaryotic Cilia and flagella both have a characteristic 9 + 2 pattern of microtubules. - They usual grow out of an organized structure, like a basal body or centrosome.

-Movements of cilia and flagella are due to binding of the motor protein dynein to microtubules.
-Microtubules also bind motor proteins that move organelles through the cell.
+- Movements of cilia and flagella are due to binding of the motor protein dynein to microtubules. - Microtubules also bind motor proteins that move organelles through the cell.